Sep 11, 2020

 Investments are necessary but not sufficient for IT to transform health care...

-Federal policymakers could make a real difference by moving beyond requirements and incentives to directly promoting change such as through the widespread dissemination of proven best practices and providing technical assistance for implementation.
+Federal policymakers could promote change directly by disseminating proven best practices and providing technical support for implementation.
 Even without government help, health systems could provide more peer-to-peer technical assistance.